ItMeMarg/MS1-elhammer/README.md

 *  Fixed navigation bar and footer - offers quick navigation to other pages or Elhammer’s social media accounts.
 *  Envelope icon on footer - brings the user to the contact page, allowing them the option to reach out at any point of their visit.
 *  “ylva/ulf elhammer” navbar brand - maintains name awareness throughout the user’s time on the website.
-*  burger button - collapsing the navigation bar on medium and smaller screens decreases visual overload and layout clunkiness.
+*  Burger button - collapsing the navigation bar on medium and smaller screens decreases visual overload and layout clunkiness.

 ###  Features Left to Implement
-*  Further editing of Portfolio gallery modal, particularily sizing; this requires more knowledge of JavaScript, which I have not yet acquired. :)
+*  Further editing of Portfolio gallery modal, particularily sizing and positioning.
 *  Separate contact pages for illustration and tattoo appointments with more detailed contact forms, as well as portfolio pages with more images.
-*  The contact form will be developed as I gain back-end skills.
+*  The contact form will be properly developed to function as I gain back-end skills.

 ##  Technologies Used